 I’ve got used to pronouncing it with a soft “j” – something between a hard “j” (as in “John”) and a “y” as in “yonder”.
-I can’t think of an English word equivalent.
 Perhaps “Beijing” is an example.
+Or the English word, “genre”.

 I have largely followed those used in “Mah-Jong (Know the Game)” by Gwyn Headley and Yvonne Seeley – the official reference for the BMJA rules.
 Notice the selective capitalisation.